A message from our Chief Executive

-We hope to see you soon – and we promise it will be almost normal.
+We hope to see you soon – and until then, stay safe, stay well and stay positive.

 At Fuller’s, the safety and wellbeing of our teams and our customers is paramount – and we are doing everything we can to give you a great Fuller’s experience, while ensuring we uphold and exceed the guidelines on operating safely.

 We know you’ve got lots of questions about the steps we’ve taken and the protocols in place – and we’ve tried to answer them here.
 If there’s anything we haven’t covered and that you want to know, please contact [email protected].